hjson/hjson/pages/index.md

 **"OMG, you broke JavaScript!"**

-JSON is not JavaScript, it's a data interchange format that can be used in many languages.
+JSON is not JavaScript, it's a data interchange format that can be used in many languages (50+, see [hjson.org](http://hjson.org)).

 ```
 /*